RAHB-REALTORS-Association/CREA-Directory-WP/bridge-directory/readme.txt

 == Installation ==

 1. **Upload the Plugin**:
-   – Upload the `bridge-directory` folder to the `/wp-content/plugins/` directory, or install the plugin through the WordPress plugins screen directly.
+   – Upload the `crea-api` folder to the `/wp-content/plugins/` directory, or install the plugin through the WordPress plugins screen directly.
 2. **Activate the Plugin**:
    – Activate the plugin through the 'Plugins' screen in WordPress.
 3. **Configure Plugin Settings**:
-   – Navigate to `Settings` -> `Bridge Directory` in the WordPress admin dashboard.
+   – Navigate to `Settings` -> `CREA API` in the WordPress admin dashboard.
    – **Access Token**: Enter your Bridge Data Output API access token.
    – **Dataset Name**: Specify the dataset name to query (e.g., `test`).
    – **Sync Interval**: Set how often (in hours) to perform incremental syncs.
 Default is every 24 hours.